Code-Institute-Submissions/nicer-tours/README.md

 The website owners are my former employers, and used my photos for their website.
 You can confirm this by email: welcome@sunnydays.fr

-## Influences and choice of colours
+## Influences, choice of colours & typography

 This project is inspired by my former employment as a tour guide in the city of Nice, France.